How to Run the Numbers on a Home Loan Refinance: A Worked Example

 Building the Before-and-After Schedule

-A single EMI comparison tells you nothing useful.
+A single EMI comparison tells you nothing useful on its own.
 What matters is the total interest outflow over the life of the loan.
-Here's how the two scenarios stacked up from May 2024 onward:
+Here's how the two scenarios would stack up from the decision point onward:

 - Monthly EMI: ₹48,560